openid/death-and-the-digital-estate/cybersecawareness2025/planning_guide_outline.md

             - How do you want your account managed by your estate?
                 - Need to list options here.
     - Who will manage your digital estate?
         - How will they know your wishes?
+Have you communicated any recovery mechanisms to them already, e.g. Apple's recovery QR code?
         - How will they get access to your passwords, passkeys, OTPs (SMS and TOTP), and other credentials necessary to access your accounts?
             - If you store data securely in a safe deposit box, it may not be accessible when needed.
 Consider how you might be able to store this in a more accessible location, e.g. fireproof safe.
 (Consult local laws.)
         - How will you ensure the manager does not get access to the accounts/data before necessary?